 - I. Admission by the Office of Graduate Studies. - II.
 A minimum of 30 credit hours of graduate-level courses is required with an overall B average (3.00).
 A minimum of 18 credit hours must be course work at the 600 level or above (excluding pre-candidacy study, research, and thesis credits) as specified in Section II of the Ph.D. requirements.
 A maximum of nine credit hours, 500 level or greater, may be taken in other departments toward the 30 credit hour requirement.
-Appendix D describes course requirements for students in all divisions regarding the research conducted in the Department and service as a teaching assistant. - III.
+Appendix A and B describes course requirements for students in all divisions regarding the research conducted in the Department and service as a teaching assistant. - III.
 Thesis must not represent more than six credit hours.
 Thesis and/or research must represent a minimum of six and a maximum of twelve credit hours toward the 30 credit hour requirement.

 A thesis is required.
-It must meet the approval of the Thesis Advisor, Department Chairperson, Dean of the College of Arts and Science, and the Vice Provost for Research and Graduate Studies.
-The requirements for formatting of the M.S. thesis are detailed in the "Thesis and Dissertation Manual" (http://www.udel.edu/gradoffice/current/thesismanual.html).
+It must meet the approval of the Thesis Advisor, Department Chairperson, Dean of the College of Arts and Sciences, and the Vice Provost for Graduate and Professional Education.
+The requirements for formatting of the M.S. thesis are detailed in the "Thesis and Dissertation Manual". http://grad.udel.edu/